cloudevents/spec/cloudevents/bindings/dds-protocol-binding.md

 of event messages with DDS; it solely defines how CloudEvents are expressed in the DDS protocol as [DDS messages][dds-message-format].

-The DDS protocol is a middleware standard for efficient and real-time data exchange in distributed systems.
-It enables communication using a publish-subscribe model and operates in conjunction with the Real-Time Publish Subscribe (RTPS) wire protocol.
+The DDS protocol is an [Object Management Group (OMG)][omg] middleware standard for efficient and real-time data exchange in distributed systems.
+It enables communication using a publish-subscribe model and operates in conjunction with the [Real-Time Publish Subscribe (RTPS)][rpts] wire protocol.
-DDS ensures reliable data delivery, supporting Quality of Service (QoS) parameters like reliability, lifespan and partitioning.
-DDS is used for  mission-critical applications in industries such as aerospace, healthcare, and industrial automation.
+DDS ensures reliable data delivery for latency-sensitive payloads, supporting Quality of Service (QoS) parameters like reliability, lifespan and partitioning.
+DDS is most commonly used for mission-critical applications in industries such as aerospace, healthcare, and industrial automation.

 This binding specification defines how attributes and data of a CloudEvent is mapped to a DDS message format.

-Generally, the user SHOULD configure the key of the DDS message in a way that makes most sense for their specific use case.

 ### 1.3.
 Content Modes

 The CloudEvents specification defines three content modes for transferring
 events: _structured_, _binary_ and _batch_.

-The DDS protocol binding does not currently support the batch content mode.
-Every compliant implementation SHOULD support both structured and binary modes.
+Every compliant implementation of the CloudEvent specification SHOULD support both structured and binary modes.
+The DDS protocol binding supports both these modes.

-The specification defines three content modes for transferring events:
-_structured_, _binary_ and _batch_.
 The DDS protocol binding does not currently support the _batch_ content mode.

-In the _structured_ content mode, event metadata attributes and event data are placed into the DDS message value section using an [event format](#14-event-formats).
+In the _structured_ content mode, event metadata attributes and event data are placed into the DDS message using an [event format](#14-event-formats).

-In the _binary_ content mode, the value of the event `data` MUST be placed into the DDS message's value section as-is, with the `content-type` header value declaring its media type; all other event attributes MUST be mapped to the DDS message's [header section][dds-message-header].
+In the _binary_ content mode, the value of the event `data` is placed into the DDS message's body section as-is; all other event attributes are mapped to the DDS message's event metadata fields.

 ### 1.4.
 Event Formats